Notice of Pre-AIA or AIA Status

 Greyscale

-OYAMA further discloses the porous intermediate layers are formed on an alumina porous support having a nominal pore size of 100 nm (p0045).
-Thus, OYAMA is deficient in disclosing the ceramic support structure having a mean pore size of from 0.5 to 1.5 µm.
+OYAMA is deficient in disclosing a ceramic support structure having a mean pore size of 0.5 to 1.5 µm.

 ONOZUKA discloses a porous support-zeolite membrane composite (abstract).
 The porous support is an inorganic porous support comprising a ceramic, including silica, alumina, zirconia, titania, etc. (p0036).
 Further, the prior art discloses the average pore size of the porous support is 0.5 µm or more and 1.5 µm or less (p0039), which reads upon the claimed range of a mean pore size of from 0.5 to 1.5 µm.
-ONOZUKA discloses that the average pore size is preferably within the disclosed ranges to increase permeation while maintaining strength (p0039).
+ONOZUKA discloses that the average pore size is advantageously within the disclosed ranges to increase permeation while maintaining composite strength (p0039).
 Thus, prior to the effective filing date of the claimed invention, one of ordinary skill in the art would have found it obvious to provide a ceramic support structure having a mean pore size of from 0.5 to 1.5 µm as taught by ONOZUKA for the ceramic porous support taught by OYAMA.

 Regarding Claim 3, modified OYAMA makes obvious the multilayered ceramic filtration element of Claim 1.
 OYAMA further discloses ceramic materials include zirconia, titania, silicon nitride, silicon carbide, and boron nitride (p0052).

 Regarding Claim 4, modified OYAMA makes obvious the multilayered ceramic filtration element of Claim 1.
-OYAMA further discloses the intermediate layer being produced from ceramic sols having median particle sizes of 630, 200, 55, and 40 nm (p0048) having the particle distributions shown in FIGs. 2-4 (circle line CH3COOH in FIG. 2, triangle line 0.07 in FIG. 3, and upside down triangle line 72 h in FIG. 4), which reads on the limitation requiring that wherein the at least one intermediate layer comprises particles with a particle size of D90 in the range of from 200 to 500 nm.
+OYAMA further discloses the intermediate layer being produced from ceramic sols having median particle sizes of 630, 200, 55, and 40 nm (p0048) having the particle distributions shown in FIGs. 2-4 (circle line CH3COOH in FIG. 2, triangle line 0.07 in FIG. 3, and upside down triangle line 72 h in FIG. 4), which reads on the limitation requiring that the at least one intermediate layer comprises particles with a particle size in the range of from 200 to 500 nm.

 Regarding Claim 5, modified OYAMA makes obvious the multilayered ceramic filtration element of Claim 1.
 OYAMA further describes that the intermediate sol layer was prepared by sequentially dipping the support in successive sol solutions having sequentially smaller particle diameters (p0047, p0049).
 Such a process would result in the claimed limitations of at least two intermediate layers, wherein a first intermediate layer is directly supported on the ceramic support structure and a second intermediate layer is directly supported on the first intermediate layer; or at least three intermediate layers, wherein a first intermediate layer is directly supported on the ceramic support structure, a second intermediate layer is directly supported on the first intermediate layer, and a third intermediate layer is directly supported on the second intermediate layer.